-For participants and contributors arriving from the four corners of Ireland and the world, HearSay 2014 was a uniquely immersive and memorable experience - the "woodstock for audio" as Rikke Houd put it.
+HearSay brings creators and listeners together to celebrate and explore creative audio.
+For participants and contributors arriving from the four corners of Ireland and all over the world, the HearSay festival is uniquely immersive and memorable experience - the "woodstock for audio" as Rikke Houd put it.

 In advance of the inaugural HearSay festival we wanted to get people thinking about the possibilities offered by HearSay's spirit of exploration and inspiration.

 We launched the HearSay Audio Prize.
 We wanted people to push the boundaries with their work - to take on the festival's principals of creativity and collaboration & we were excited with the results.
 Each year the prize has grown and the power and range of the work submits continues to astound us.
 To do justice to the hundreds of maker and their passion, we draw together each year a stunning panel of judges from across the world.

 The Hearsay Audio Prize has 9 awards up for grabs split with two streams - Create (work created specifically for the prize) Celebrate (work created prior to festivals).
 Each stream has overall awards and there are also five special category awards.
 The submitted pieces can be maximum 7 minutes long.